smblucker/PodGame/README.md

   * To encourage efficient gameplay, pods will regenerate every tenth move of the player at a random location on the game board, and in a random direction, until all pods are caught.

+## Instructional Objectives

+  * The specific educational aims of this project include, but should not be limited to, the following:

+  * Provide introduction to generalized container classes--ie. ArrayLists-- and corresponding methods in Java

+  * Reinforce proper object-oriented design and development of Java classes